 Care should be taken not to pass a zero or negative value to any of the R, L or C arguments.
-There should be conditional logic to set the values of ER, EL and EC depending on the values of ER, EL and EC are all disabled, then the resistive portion of the branch would be modeled as a short.
-If ER, EL and EC are all disabled, then the branch is modeled as an ideal open circuit.
+There should be conditional logic to set the values of ER, EL and EC depending on the values of ER, EL and EC depending on the values of ER, EL and EL and EL and EL and the ideal threshold, then the resistive portion of the branch would be modeled as a short.
+If EL and EL are all disabled, then the branch is modeled as an ideal open circuit.